 When used with an MDM system, FileBrowser's Startup Password may be reset remotely, and all content stored within FileBrowser may be remotely wiped.
 No need to wipe the entire device, or uninstall the app.

-FileBrowser for Education contains the same enterprise-class support for MDM systems as our 'FileBrowser for Business' app.
-See our FileBrowser for Business page for more details on this feature.
+FileBrowser for Education contains the same enterprise-class support for MDM systems as our 'FileBrowser Professional' app.
+See our FileBrowser Professional page for more details on this feature.

 FileBrowser supports configuration of managed devices via Apple Configurator and OSX Server Profile Manager.
 A FileBrowser configuration file may be deployed when the device or app is provisioned, so that the required settings are all in place when FileBrowser is launched for the first time.